 In this situation, the liquidator must wait before paying any amounts owed.
 It is strongly recommended to consult a notary or a lawyer.

 For more information, read our article Settling an Estate.

 Step 10: Give a final report to the heirs and distribute the property.

 The liquidator gives the heirs a final report, officially called a “final account.”
 This is a report by the liquidator that tells the heirs what was left in the estate after paying all amounts owed.
 It also explains what went on during the liquidation.

 Sometimes property must be divided, for each heir to get their share.
 For example, three heirs together inherit a house, a country house and a business.
 In this case, the liquidator can include a partition proposal with the final account.
 A partition proposal is a plan for how the property left in the estate will be divided among the heirs.
 The heirs are free to accept or refuse the proposal.

 - If they accept, the liquidator divides the remaining property according to the proposal and is released from further duties.

-- If they refuse the final account and the partition proposal, the matter must be brought before the court.
+- If they refuse the final account and the partition proposal and cannot reach their own agreement on the division of the property, the matter must be brought before the court.